beaconsproject/hydrology_explorer/docs/user_guide.md

 ### Set input parameters

-In this step, the user uploads spatial data into the BEACONs Hydrology Explorer.
+In this step, the user uploads the required spatial data into the BEACONs Hydrology Explorer.

 **Select source dataset** offers two options: